 If you echo even half the doubts raised in the preceding section, then you are not alone.
 Nowhere have we found content that describes the distinctions between these different terms well.
 Maybe the descriptions themselves kept changing as the product lines evolved, and many people were as confused as we were.
-Clearly, there needs to be a resource explaining these distinctions -- that's the reason we decided to create this plain English guide to explain what Office 365 means, and how it relates to desktop versions such as Office 2016, Office 2013, and Office 2011.
+Clearly, there needs to be a resource explaining these distinctions.
+That's the reason we decided to create this plain English guide to explain what Office 365 means, and how it relates to desktop versions such as Office 2019, Office 2016, and Office 2013.
 By the end of this article, we hope you will understand these concepts clearly.

-Sometimes, oversimplification can help – so broadly speaking, there are two ways through which you can buy Microsoft Office -- the first of these is how you have bought Office products typically: as a box that contains a product key – or even a product key that you buy online – and then install the product on your computer.
-The second way is through a subscription -- think of this as renting the software.
-Let's explore these in detail.
+Sometimes, oversimplification can help!
+Broadly speaking, there are two ways through which you can buy Microsoft Office.
+The first of these is how you have bought Office products typically: as a box that contains a product key – or even a product key that you buy online – and then install the product on your computer.
+The second way is through a subscription; think of this as renting the software.

 These are the familiar versions of Microsoft Office that get installed on your computer through an online installation (in some cases, you may get to use an Office install DVD or an ISO file).
 When you buy these versions, you typically also get a product key that you enter when the installation routine prompts you.

-At the time of updating this page, Microsoft Office 2016 is the current version for both Windows and Mac.
-Office 2013 and Office 2011 are the older versions for Windows and Mac respectively.
-Both these older versions still have millions of users who have not upgraded to Office 2016 yet.
+At the time of updating this page, Microsoft Office 2019 is the current version for both Windows and Mac.
+Office 2016 is the older versions for Windows and Mac respectively.
+Office 2016 and some older versions still have millions of users who have not upgraded to Office 2019 or Office 365 yet.

-Additionally, there may be other bundles available for both Office 2016, 2013, and 2011 from other channels such as MSDN, TechNet, etc. Also, some Office family products including Visio and Project are no longer included in an Office bundle – you need to buy them separately.
+Additionally, there may be other bundles available for Office from other channels such as MSDN, TechNet, etc. Also, some Office family products including Visio and Project are no longer included in an Office bundle – you need to buy them separately.

 Is Office 365 for everyone?
 Is it affordable?
 Do you even need it?
 Those are all valid questions, and let us explore these answers in our Office 365 Versions page.